tr4m0ryp/AI-Powered-Web-Scraper/README.md

-# Ai-Powered-Web-Scraper - GPT-Neo Model SUCKS, soon own pre-train AI model
+# Ai-Powered-Web-Scraper -
+## 'GPT-Neo Model SUCKS, soon own pre-train AI model'

 A Python script to generate and execute code based on user instructions using Hugging Face's GPT-Neo model.
 This tool can be particularly useful for dynamically creating web scraping scripts and automating repetitive coding tasks.